-More broadly, some practitioners are concerned with the overall accessibility of DAWSON.
-Richman & Lee, supra at 313.
+Users have reported several issues with DAWSON.
+Some practitioners are concerned with the overall accessibility of DAWSON.
+See Nathan J. Richman & Frederic Lee, Six Months In, Lawyers Still Grappling with New Tax Court System, 172 TAX NOTES FED.
+312, 313 (2021).
 One practitioner reportedly said that "it could be difficult for pro se petitioners to initially figure out how to gain access to dockets through DAWSON, and that finding the system's docket search page itself on the Tax Court website might be hard for someone inexperienced."
 Id. at 314.
+The Tax Court has made enhancements to the system and posted a User Guide and detailed instructions on how to use the system.
+See https://ustaxcourt.gov/dawson_user_guides.html (last visited July 28, 2023).
+For an explanation of more recent updates to the DAWSON system, see Keith Fogg, Tax Court Expands Online Availability of Documents, PROCEDURALLY TAXING (May 10, 2023).